 - 1/8 tsp almond extract *optional

-- 2 cups dark chocolate chips (or milk chocolate)
+- 2 cups dark chocolate chips (no dairy added)

 - 24-30 pistachios for topping the finished cups